scionproto/scion/doc/protocols/authenticator-option.rst

 (i) We consider the minimum DRKey epoch length as the upper bound for the acceptance windows.

-The receiver entity derives the absolute timestamp by:
+The receiver entity derives the absolute timestamp and the associated DRKey by:

 1. Given a time instant *T*, considering:
   - Epoch :math:`E_{i}` as the one whose time range includes *T*.